 Before you are ready to sit down and eat your chosen food, set your place with the appropriate silverware and a napkin (even if you are eating a pint of ice cream or a sandwich, make sure that you at least have a napkin).
 You don’t have to serve your food in a bowl or a plate unless you choose to do so.

-- Bring your journal to the table.
+- Bring your journal or a pen and paper to the table.

 - Have your silverware and optional plate or bowl ready along with your napkin.